Please Donate

 • treat your information as carefully as we would;

-• use the information for the purposes for which it was supplied and no other purpose; and
+• use the information for the purposes for which it was supplied and for no other purpose; and

 • allow us to carry out checks to ensure they are doing all these things.